-The tax is at the rate of 50% of the realized profit and the Royalty is 10% of sales revenues.
+The tax is at the rate of 50% of the realized profit and the Royalty is 10 %.

-- C.6 In compliance with the above mentioned Law, The NATIONAL AGENCY OF NATURAL RESOURCES takes the Government's tax and/or its share of profit oil in cash. - C.7 The Contractor shall have the right to receive and retain abroad the proceeds from its export sales to the extent not required to meet on a current basis its local currency costs in Albania.
+- C.5 In compliance with the above mentioned Law, The NATIONAL AGENCY OF NATURAL RESOURCES takes the Government's tax and/or its share of profit oil in cash or kind. - C.6 The Contractor shall have the right to receive and retain abroad the proceeds from its export sales to the extent not required to meet on a current basis its local currency costs in Albania.
 The Contractor shall have the right to convert foreign currency into local currency at the generally applicable rate of exchange for commercial transactions.